YuchenFan48/YuchenFan48_pre.github.io/content/authors/admin/_index.md

   #  link: uploads/transcript.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'xiechengxing34@gmail.com'
+email: 'yuchenfan48@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am currently pursuing my undergraduate degree in Computer Science at Xidian University.
-I began with a nine-month internship at Sensetime during my first year, serving as an algorithm intern.
-In my second year, I focus on face restoration, culminating in the publication of related papers at CVPRW.
-Currently, I delved into the area of **LLM Agents**.
-This interest led me to an enriching experience as a visiting student at KAUST from July.2023 to Jan.2024, where I further honed my skills and knowledge in **LLM Agents**.
-Looking ahead, I am committed to continuing my exploration of LLMs and plan to pursue a **PhD**.
-For further information or collaboration opportunities, feel free to reach out to me at xiechengxing34@gmail.com.
+I am currently pursuing my undergraduate degree in at Beijing University of Posts and Telecommunications.
+I am interested in Artificial Intelligence, espeicially NLP and LLMs.
+I have several research experiences in Tsinghua University around LLMs and I am finding a **PhD** position.
+For further information or collaboration opportunities, feel free to reach out to me at yuchenfan48@gmail.com.
 {style="text-align: justify;"}